 Enjoy the six-part strategy to stop arguing, chapter 5.1

 Save three hours a week using these two simple steps, chapter 3.5

 Learn the immense value in being open-minded rather than "being right", chapter 1.4

 Do you make the huge mistake everybody makes?
 Chapter 7.2

 Eliminate procrastination with these four important questions, chapter 3.4

 Self sabotage has a major effect on all our lives.
 It's easily seen in other people, but very difficult to see your own.
 But you can see its results!
-You end up in undesirable situations and it can even make it difficult to enjoy circumstances you do want.
+You end up where you don't want to be and it can even make it difficult to enjoy what you do want.

-If you're serious about gaining your freedom from self sabotage, then you need to make a modest investment of time and money to find out how.
+If you're serious about becoming free from self sabotage, then you need to make a modest investment to find out how.
 This lighthearted yet exhilarating book will give you the necessary skills: